Congressional Testimony: The Hepatitis B Vaccine

 REP. MICA: How do you feel about how that's working?

 MS. FISHER: We are extremely disappointed in how this compensation program is being implemented.
 In fact, it's tragic.
-Those of us who came to the table in good faith in the early 1980s to work with Congress and work with the vaccine manufacturers and work with the American Academy of Pediatrics feel like we have been betrayed because three out of four children are being turned away from this system and because all the work we did -- for example, set up the table of compensable events for DPT vaccine injury and death -- so that this system wouldn't be like a trial and you wouldn't have to show the same kind of proof, and it wouldn't be traumatic and it wouldn't be expensive.
+Those of us who came to the table in good faith in the early 1980s to work with Congress and work with the vaccine manufacturers and work with the American Academy of Pediatrics feel like we have been betrayed because three out of four children are being turned away from this system and because all the work we did -- for example, set up the table of compensable events for DPT vaccine injury and death -- so that this system wouldn't be like a child and you wouldn't have to show the same kind of proof and it wouldn't be traumatic and it wouldn't be expensive.

 HHS came in after that law was passed.
 And they came in and they gutted it.
 They gutted the provision to have compensation for DPT vaccine injuries.
 And there is almost nothing that's now presumed to be associated with DPT vaccine.
 And we were promised that this would be a fair and expedited system, that it would be a fair alternative to the tort system.
 And we feel like we have been betrayed.